wx13/jedi/README.txt

 "ctrl-6 e" or just hit "i".

-Remember that all the keymappings can be easily changed.
+Remember that all the keymappings can be easily changed, and one could easily write a set of keybindings that are very vim-like.